geops/pg_routejoin/README.md

 What it is...
 =============

-This projects offers database functions to dynamicly create the SQL to join a list of tables and views.
+This project offers database functions to dynamically create the SQL to join a list of tables and views.

-Theses joins are generated based on the constraints (foreignkeys) defined in the database and are routed using [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm).
+The joins are generated based on constraints (foreign keys) as defined in the database and are routed using [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm).
-Optionaly additional routes can be defined or ignored, for example for including views in the joins.
+Additional routes can be defined or others can be ignored, for example for including views in the joins.

 Documentation
 =============

-See the comments of the functions and views in the database.
+See the comments of functions and views in the database.